Unboxed-Software/solana-course/content/transfer-fee.md

 1. The `withdrawWithheldAuthority` can withdraw directly from the withheld portion of a user's token account into any "token vault"
 2. We can "harvest" the withheld tokens and store them within the mint account itself, which can be withdrawn at any point from the `withdrawWithheldAuthority`

+But first, why have these two options?

+Simply put, directly withdrawing is a permissioned function, meaning only the `withdrawWithheldAuthority` can call it.
+Whereas harvesting is permissionless, where anyone can call the harvest function consolidating all of the fees into the mint itself.

+But why not just directly transfer the tokens to the fee collector on each transfer?

+Two reasons: one, where the mint creator wants the fees to end up may change.
+Two, this would create a bottleneck.

+Say you have a very popular token with `transfer fee` enabled and your fee vault is the recipient of the fees.
+If thousands of people are trying to transact the token simultaneously, they'll all have to update your fee vault's balance - your fee vault has to be "writable".
+While it's true Solana can execute in parallel, it cannot execute in parallel if the same accounts are being written to at the same time.
+So, these thousands of people would have to wait in line, slowing down the transfer drastically.
+This is solved by setting aside the `withheld` transfer fees within the recipient's account - this way, only the sender and receiver's accounts are writable.
+Then the `withdrawWithheldAuthority` can withdraw to the fee vault anytime after.

+### Directly withdrawing fees

-If we want to withdraw all withheld transfer fees from all token accounts directly we can do the following:
+In the first case, If we want to withdraw all withheld transfer fees from all token accounts directly we can do the following:

 1. Grab all token accounts associated with the mint using `getProgramAccounts`
 2. Add all token accounts with some withheld tokens to a list